Richard Kern: Polaroids, Transgressive Art, and the Rise of New York Underground Photography

 The title of Kern’s recent exhibition, “American Fantasy,” speaks directly to the thematic concerns throughout his work—“a candy-coated delusion: a powerful, idealized narrative ripe with dreams, promises, and desires, yet rotten with complexities and contradictions”.
 This tension between fantasy and reality, between surface appearance and underlying truth, runs throughout his photography.
 Kern’s work can be viewed through the lens of cultural critique, particularly regarding American society’s simultaneous obsession with and repression of sexuality.
 The transgressive quality of his images serves not merely to shock but to expose contradictions in social norms and expectations, particularly those surrounding female sexuality and representation.

 Kern remains fundamentally a portraitist, even when pushing boundaries of sexual representation.
 His primary interest lies in revealing something authentic about his subjects, creating images that penetrate beyond surface appearances.
-His photography plays with “our reliance upon taxonomies around sexual representation,” questioning how we categorise and interpret images of the human body.
+His photography plays with “our reliance upon taxonomies around sexual representation,” questioning how we categorize and interpret images of the human body.
 This interrogation of photographic truthfulness resonates particularly strongly in his Polaroid work, where the medium itself carries connotations of authenticity and immediacy while simultaneously allowing for manipulation and staging.

 Richard Kern’s early involvement in the No Wave scene significantly shaped his photographic style and thematic focus.
 Emerging from New York City’s underground culture in the late 1970s and early 1980s, Kern’s artistic roots in the No Wave movement profoundly influenced his later photographic work in several key ways: